Consumer Medicine Information

 Do not take PLENDIL ER if you have any of the following conditions:

 uncompensated heart failure

 cardiac valvular obstruction

 dynamic cardiac outflow obstruction

 unstable angina pectoris

 If you are not sure whether you have any of these conditions, ask your doctor.

-Do not use Plendil ER if you are likely to become pregnant, are pregnant or breastfeeding unless your doctor says so.
-Ask
+Do not use PLENDIL ER if you are pregnant or likely to become pregnant.
+Ask your doctor

 There is no information on its use in children.